VoicenterTeam/avatars/README.md

 ### Avatar.generateFromContent
 ----
-Generates the avatar images with given text to the server in sizes `168x168`, `32x32` and `24x24` (can be changed in config) using the template and color given in the request body.
+Generates the avatar image with given text and saves it in sizes `168x168`, `32x32` and `24x24` (can be changed in config) using the template and color given in the request body.

 The images are saved as `src/media/<AvatarAccountID>/<AccountID>/<size>.png`